Shubhamsharma1101/TEMPSENS/README.md

 ## PCB AND SOLDERING
 <BR>
 Now that you know how to connect your sensor to raspberry pi you can start working on PCB that is to bring circuit that you made on a board permanently.
-For that you have to carefully design your PCB using software called Fritzing which will help you to design your PCB it should look like this:<BR>
+For that you have to carefully design your PCB using software called Fritzing which will help you to design your PCB.
+ The wires that are yellow in colour are on the top side of the board and orange ones are at the bottom of the PCB .
+It should look like this:<BR>

   <BR>